AdobeDocs/experience-manager-cloud-service.en/help/edge/edge-dev-getting-started.md

 ---
-title: Developer Getting Started Guide for AEM Edge Delivery Services
+title: Developer Getting Started Guide for AEM Authoring with Edge Delivery Services
-description: This guide will get you up-and-running with a new Adobe Experience Manager site using Edge Delivery Services and the Universal Editor.
+description: This guide will get you up-and-running with a new Adobe Experience Manager site using Edge Delivery Services and the Universal Editor for content authoring
 feature: Edge Delivery Services
 ---

-# Developer Getting Started Guide for AEM and Edge Delivery Services {#edge-dev-getting-started}
+# AEM Authoring with Edge Delivery Services {#edge-dev-getting-started}

-This guide will get you up-and-running with a new Adobe Experience Manager site using Edge Delivery Services and the Universal Editor.
+This guide will get you up-and-running with a new Adobe Experience Manager site using Edge Delivery Services and the Universal Editor for content authoring.

 ## Prerequisites {#prerequisites}